Paxsenix0/paxsenix-ai.js/README.md

 A lightweight and intuitive Node.js client for the [Paxsenix AI API](https://api.paxsenix.biz.id/docs).
 Easily integrate AI-powered chat completions, streaming responses, model listing, and more—right into your app.

-**Free to use with a rate limit of 20 requests per minute.**
+**Free to use with a rate limit of 3 requests per minute.**
 Need more?
-API key support with higher limits is coming soon.
+API key support with higher limits! :)

 ![Static Badge](https://img.shields.io/badge/@PaxSenix-AI-blue)
 ![GitHub top language](https://img.shields.io/github/languages/top/Paxsenix0/paxsenix-ai.js)